camlp5/camlp5.github.io/README.md

 Camlp5 is a preprocessor-pretty-printer of ocaml.

-It is (theoretically) compatible with all versions of ocaml from 1.07 to 4.10.0 (when they compile), and jocaml 3.12.0 to 3.12.1, but maintainers only test against versions of ocaml >= 4.00.0.
+It is compatible with all versions of ocaml >= 4.00.0, and (theoretically) compatible with all versions of ocaml from 1.07 to 4.10.0 (when they compile), and jocaml 3.12.0 to 3.12.1, though the latter is not tested.

 This Camlp5 version is 7.11.
 Sources may be found at: